Grays International

 Grays International is an English sports equipment manufacturing company based in Robertsbridge, East Sussex.
-The company was founded in 1855 by rackets champion H. J. Gray, producing equipment for cricket, field hockey, netball, rugby union and tennis, through its brands and subsidiaries.
+The company was founded in 1858 by Rackets champion H.J.
+Gray, producing equipment for cricket, field hockey, netball, rugby union and tennis, through its brands and subsidiaries.

 It has a sister company, "Gray-Nicolls Sports Pty Ltd.", based in Cheltenham, Australia.

 History

-In 1855 The company of "H. J. Gray and Sons" was founded in Cambridge by Henry John Gray, who started manufacturing wooden racquets for Cambridge students, among them Ranjitsinjhi, King Edward VII and King George VI. in 1941 Alison Gray merged the company with hockey stick manufacturer J. Hazells, to form Grays Hockey and also acquired the world-renowned cricket bat business of L. J. Nicolls, resulting in Gray-Nicolls.
+In 1858 the company "H.J.
+Gray & Sons" was founded in Cambridge by Henry John "Harry" Gray, who started manufacturing wooden racquets for Cambridge students, among them Ranjitsinjhi, King Edward VII and King George VI.
+In 1940 Alison Gray merged the company with hockey stick manufacturer J. Hazells, to form Grays Hockey and also acquired the world-renowned cricket bat business of L.J.
+Nicolls, resulting in Gray-Nicolls.

 The 1980s and 90s expansion meant Grays International had to move the headquarters to larger premises in Robertsbridge, a village in East Sussex, where it remains to this day.
 The company grew by expanding into clothing and footwear, and by acquisitions including the Gilbert Rugby brand, which doubled the size of the company in 2002.
+In 2019 the company resumed the manufacture of wooden lawn tennis racquets.
 It is still run by members of the Gray family.